UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 animateLightsPass.end();
 ```

+And voilà: the workgroup size used for the pipeline can now be controlled (at pipeline creation time) by touching only a single variable.

 ## Task 4.3: Render Light Sources
 Our light sources are moving up and down now, but it's hard to tell where they are exactly.
-In this task, let's make our light sources visible by rendering small spheres to represent them.
+In this task, let's make our light sources visible by rendering small objects to represent them.
-We'll use the same object - a sphere - for each of them.
-This gives as a perfect opportunity to introduce [instanced
+We'll use the same object - a sphere in our reference implementation - for each of them.
+This gives us a perfect opportunity to introduce [instanced
 drawing](https://en.wikipedia.org/wiki/Geometry_instancing)!

 In instanced drawing, multiple copies of the same object are drawn with just a single draw call.